-As an organization founded on the principles of social cooperation and human progress, Green Sands Equity strives to both engage and encourage individuals or organizations who show potential for excellence and profound impact on the world.
+As an organization founded on social cooperation and human progress principles, Green Sands Equity strives to engage and encourage individuals or organizations who show potential for excellence and profound impact on the world.
 We understand that the likelihood of realizing excellence and impact is often tied to opportunity.
-Therefore, as an organization with resources, we believe that we bear a social responsibility to aid such extraordinary individuals or organizatons to realize their greatest potential.
-Through both funding, network, and partnership, we provide Green Sands Prize recipients with the resources and opportunities they need to succeed.
+Therefore, as an organization with resources, we believe that we bear a social responsibility to aid such extraordinary individuals or organizations to realize their greatest potential.
+Through funding, network, and partnership, we provide Green Sands Prize recipients with the resources and opportunities they need to succeed.

 GREEN SANDS PRIZE

-Tenzin graduated top of her class at Stanford University, followed by Uiversity of Oxford, where she was the first Tibetan-American Rhodes Scholar.
-Tenzin's work has been recognized around the world: as a Forbes 30 Under 30 honoree and Forbes magazine "Most Likely to Impact the Next Century", World Economic Form (WEF) Global Shaper, a Henry S. Truman Scholar, and one of Ozy Magazine's "5 Civil-Rights Leaders for a New Generation".
-In 2018, she received the 21st Century Icon Award by the London Stock Exchange.
+She graduated top of her class at Stanford University, followed by the University of Oxford, where she was the first Tibetan-American Rhodes Scholar.
+Tenzin's work has been recognized around the world: as a Forbes 30 Under 30 honoree and Forbes magazine "Most Likely to Impact the Next Century," World Economic Forum (WEF) Global Shaper, a Henry S. Truman Scholar, and one of Ozy Magazine's "5 Civil-Rights Leaders for a New Generation".
+In 2018, she received the 21st Century Icon Award from the London Stock Exchange.

 Tenzin brings the gift of transcendent perspective to Silicon Valley, the corporate and political world, by reminding us of the importance of our past and present in a world mainly focused on the short-term future.
 Her contributions to corporate responsibility and her mindful perspective on innovation have a profound and far-reaching impact on business.